markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 There are two ways that you can find out what bird species was identified:

-1. Review the logs for the `IdentifySpeciesAndNotify` Lambda function.
+1. Review the logs for the `IdentifySpeciesAndNotify` (plus your suffix) Lambda function.
 2. Use the AWS IoT console.

 #### Option 1 - Reviewing Lambda logs for species